Steven Campana: Research

 The age composition of a fish population forms the foundation for most fish stock assessments, fishing quotas and conservation strategies.
-Campana’s research on fish otoliths (earstones) focused on the development of new and more robust age determination techniques, many of which have been implemented in species of fish, whales, bivalves, sharks, and skates worldwide.
+Campana's research on fish otoliths (earstones) focused on the development of new and more robust age determination techniques, many of which have been implemented in species of fish, whales, bivalves, sharks, and skates worldwide.
 Alongside John D. Neilson, he developed and popularized the use of otolith daily growth increments as a tool for studying young fish.
 His applications of otolith trace element and isotopic chemistry have become routine tools for tracking fish stock migrations and reconstructing temperature history, while his research on otolith shape has been used to discriminate among fish stocks.

-As Canada’s primary investigator of North Atlantic shark species, Campana developed the initial stock assessments for porbeagle, blue and mako shark in Canadian waters, as well as the Canadian contribution to the ICCAT North Atlantic assessment.
+As Canada's primary investigator of North Atlantic shark species, Campana developed the initial stock assessments for porbeagle, blue and mako shark in Canadian waters, as well as the Canadian contribution to the ICCAT North Atlantic assessment.
 His integration of modern fish ageing protocols to sharks and skates led to a major reassessment of the longevity of shark species worldwide, leading to improved conservation efforts.
 Through application of satellite tags to pelagic shark species, he demonstrated that large numbers of sharks caught as bycatch in commercial longline fishing gear were dying shortly after live release, a finding that has significant implications for global shark conservation.
 In collaboration with other shark biologists, his satellite tagging results have helped revise our understanding of the highly migratory nature of pelagic shark species and the implication for high seas management.

-In the broader field of fish population dynamics, Campana’s research has demonstrated that both marine and freshwater fish species in the polar regions are gradually shifting their distributions and productivity to compensate for warming waters, while his research on long-term growth trends have underlined the dominant influence of fishing and the environment at the century scale.
+In the broader field of fish population dynamics, Campana's research has demonstrated that both marine and freshwater fish species in the polar regions are gradually shifting their distributions and productivity to compensate for warming waters, while his research on long-term growth trends have underlined the dominant influence of fishing and the environment at the century scale.

+Campana worked with fellow colleagues on finding the changes in Atlantic cod populations over the past 1100 years of fishing, showing how cod mortality rates dominated overall population over time.